BenediktAlkin/KappaData/README.md

 from a disk.
 For example even the full [ImageNet](https://www.image-net.org/) can be cached on many servers as it has ~ 130GB and its not too uncommon for GPU servers to have more RAM than that.

-## RedisDataset [EXPERIMENTAL]

-`kappadata.RedisDataset` provides an in-memory cache via the [redis](https://redis.io/) in-memory database.
-This enables sharing data between multiple GPU-proceses (not only worker processes) for multi-GPU training.

 ## Caching image datasets